US formally ends Iraq war with little fanfare

 Austin led the massive logistical challenge of shuttering hundreds of bases and combat outposts, and methodically moving more than 50,000 U.S. troops and their equipment out of Iraq over the last year — while still conducting training, security assistance and counterterrorism battles.

-As of Thursday, there were two U.S. bases and less than 4,000 U.S. troops in Iraq — a dramatic drop from the roughly 500 military installations and as many as 170,000 troops during the surge ordered by President George W. Bush in 2007, when violence and raging sectarianism gripped the country.
-All U.S. troops are slated to be out of Iraq by the end of the year, but officials are likely to meet that goal a bit before then.
+As of Thursday, there were two U.S. bases and about 4,000 U.S. troops in Iraq — a dramatic drop from the roughly 500 military installations during the surge ordered by President George W. Bush in 2007.
+All U.S. troops are slated to be out by the end of the year.

-Despite President Barack Obama's earlier contention that all American troops would be home for Christmas, at least 4,000 forces will remain in Kuwait for some months.
-The troops will be able to help finalize the move out of Iraq, but could also be used as a quick reaction force if needed.
+Despite Obama's earlier contention that all American troops would be home for Christmas, at least 4,000 forces will remain in Kuwait for some months.
+The troops could be used as a quick reaction force if needed.